 Because Perfmon accesses performance counters from remote hosts, it is necessary that your collector services have Local Administrative privileges to access counters on your remote host if you are using a domain.
 If you are using a workgroup, your collector will need to be running under a user that has Local Administrative rights on the remote workgroup host that you are attempting to monitor.

 NOTE: If the WMI credentials set for your device include a domain\user, but the remote computer is in a different domain, and the user is local, you may need to define pdh.user and pdh.pass properties to access Perfmon data.
 If pdh.user and pdh.pass properties are defined on your device, they will be used over any WMI username and password properties defined for collecting Perfmon data.

 Perfmon Connection Timeouts & Latency

-After datasource instances have been added to the host, Perfmon connectivity must continue to function in order for data collection to operate in a stable manner.
-If connectivity stops after datasource instances have been matched to the host, you will end up with blank or spotty graphs that are returning No Data.
+After DataSource instances have been added to the host, Perfmon connectivity must continue to function in order for data collection to operate in a stable manner.
+If connectivity is interrupted after DataSource instances have been discovered, you will end up with blank or spotty graphs that are returning No Data.

 To troubleshoot these connectivity issues:

 - Remote into the collector machine under the user that your collector services are running under, and open a Run prompt > "perfmon.exe" to access the Perfmon GUI.